openframeworks/ofBook/info/styleGuide.md

 Use fenced code markdown styling for code.
 Use 4 spaces in place of tabs for indenting your code.

-Code lines should not exceed X characters (note: we need to decide on line width)
+Code lines should not exceed 70 characters.

 ```cpp
     float minArea = 1000000;